MLucky518/MLucky518/README.md

 I'm a self-taught software engineer with a continuous thirst for knowledge.
 I love solving problems.
 It's how I got here, and it's why I stay.
 My brain doesn't like abstraction; I want to know the inner workings of things, how they actually work under the hood.

-I'm a father of two and a bit of a nerd: anime, video games, and Star Wars all have permanent residency in my brain.
+I'm a father of two and a bit of a nerd: anime, video games, and Star Trek all have permanent residency in my brain.
+Some of the games I'm playing right now are Arc Raiders and League of Legends and Madden.

 ## ⚔️ Things I Like ##